wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-introduction/includes/introduction.md

 By the end of this module, you should be able to:

 - Understand Microsoft 365 Defender key features and scenarios.
-- Understand how the other Defender for Cloud products: Microsoft Defender for Endpoint, Microsoft Defender for Identity, Microsoft Defender for Office 365, and Microsoft Defender for Cloud Apps, integrate with Microsoft 365 Defender.
+- Understand how Microsoft 365 Defender integrates with the other Defender products: Microsoft Defender for Endpoint, Microsoft Defender for Identity, Microsoft Defender for Office 365, and Microsoft Defender for Cloud Apps, integrate with Microsoft 365 Defender.